vesselapi/integrations/src/platforms/surveymonkey/README.md

 ## Description

-SurveyMonkey is a global online survey development company that provides free, customizable survey and questionnaire tools.
-It offers data analysis, sample selection, bias elimination, and data representation tools to individuals, companies, and organizations for gathering and interpreting data.
+SurveyMonkey is an online service that enables customizable survey creation, distribution, and analysis.
+It serves a wide range of sectors, including education, business, and health, providing tools for market research, customer satisfaction, and employee engagement surveys.

 ## Resources